ZtModArchive/Complete-Ecosystem-Scenario/README.md

 ### Setting the scenario preview image

 In order to properly display the scenario preview image, put `worldcampscen4.jpg` in the following sub-directory in the root directory of your _Zoo Tycoon 2_ installation: `maps/scenario`.
 Alternatively you may add it to your `.z2f` but don't compress the jpg file.
-Castor does not support no-compression addition to z2f archives.
+Castor versions before 4.2.1 do not support no-compression addition to `.z2f` archives.

 ## Usage